david-cortes/contextualbandits/README.md

 * Building a policy/algorithm with data collected from a different policy, covered in `contextualbandits.offpolicy`.
 * Evaluating the performance of different strategies/policies/algorithms based on partially-labeled data, covered in `contextualbandits.evaluation`.

+Other interesting topics in contextual bandits not covered here include:

+* Incorporating social networks and similarity information between observations and/or arms – for some implementations of methods dealing with similarity information see [BanditLib](https://github.com/huazhengwang/BanditLib)
+* Bandits with “expert advise” (e.g. Exp4, OnlineCover)
+* Online clustering (used for defining similarity buckets)

 For more information, see the user guides below.

 Most of the algorithms here are meta-heuristics that take a binary classifier as a base, such as Logistic Regression.